oliver-io/streamerson/README.md

 # High Level Goals

-This project is my attempt to implement a pattern I probably didn't invent, but will here claim.
+If you aren't interested in reading about my harebrained API framework concept, then you might be here to poke around the [monorepo packages](#foreword-on-monorepo-packages) (which are pretty much framework-agnostic).
+The motivations for this project were my attempt to implement a pattern I probably didn't invent, but will here claim.
 It is an API pattern/framework meant to simplify many of the problems I see in modern microservice architecture.
 Roughly, it is meant to achieve the following: